fieldtrip/website/development/csp.md

 * Create CSP patterns and filters based on testdata (done)
 * Plot the patterns (done)
 * Classify the spatially filtered data (done)
-* Adapt the scripts to fieldtrip preprocessing (done)
+* Adapt the scripts to FieldTrip preprocessing (done)
 * Realtime MEG implementation (todo)